pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - **Existing casual players** who are not up-to-date about the latest changes.
 - **Existing frequent players** who would like to give advice on the loadout.

-[Twitch Extensions](https://www.twitch.tv/p/extensions/) are used for this additional viewer engagement.
+[Twitch Extensions](https://www.twitch.tv/p/extensions/) allow this data to be displayed live to each individual player while giving them control what to see and what to interact with.

 ## Requirements
 - [Runelite Client](https://runelite.net/) with Plugin Hub enabled